What is the Personal Finance Decathlon?

 Check out America Public Media's Marketplace senior economics contributor Chris Farrell talk about the 2016 Personal Finance Decathlon on his show!
 Fast forward to 3:28 to hear the segment.

-Register for the competition starting January 1, 2017.
+Registration for the competition will open in the winter of 2018.
 Once registered, create teams of 3 to 4 students.
-Students can compete online from January 1-March 1, 2017.
-12 teams will be invited to the state competition on April 12, 2017, and the state winner will travel to nationals in Kansas City, MO on May 5, 2017 (with up to $2,000 in travel expenses covered).
+12 teams will be invited to the state competition on in the spring of 2018 and the state winner will travel to nationals in Kansas City, MO (with up to $2,000 in travel expenses covered).

 And also to our host, the Federal Reserve Bank of Minneapolis